zephir74/Secured-chat/README.md

 ## Additional information:

-If your local network doesn't have an integrated DNS server, you will be limited to IP address only when connecting.\n If there is a firewall on your local network, you might not be able to reach the server.
+If your local network doesn't have an integrated DNS server, you will be limited to IP address only when connecting.
+If there is a firewall on your local network, you might not be able to reach the server.